-The fingers on your dominant hand — the one you typically write and polish your nails with — can often run a half size larger than your non-dominant digits.
-(Just think: They've been getting their exercise!)
+The fingers on your dominant hand — the one you typically write and polish your nails with — can often run a half-size larger than your non-dominant digits.
+(Think about it: They've been getting their exercise!)
 Always measure the specific finger you're fitting for the most accurate results.

 ... how you measure.

-Some ring-sizing guides suggest wrapping a string around your finger.
+Some ring size charts for women suggest wrapping a string around your finger.
 Ignore such deceiving advice!
 String and ribbon can stretch and skew your findings.
 A thin sheet of paper is all you need to get the most accurate results at home.
 You should also refrain from using measuring tape since the thickness may give you a false reading.

 ... what ring you're measuring for.